All Episodes

 Don't forget how we opened the program today, folks.

-This is the very first thing that we started with today.
+It's the very first thing that we started with today.

 The International Monetary Fund has just dropped a bombshell.

-For the first time, the international organization has set a date for the moment when the age of America will end and the U.S. economy will be overtaken by the Chicoms.
+For the first time, the international organization has set a date for the moment when the age of America will end and the U.S. economy will be overtaken by the CHICOMs.

 It's time we learned what it's like.